raptoria/christina-10212020/README.md

 ## Improvements

 // What could be added to the app / API?
 Since the API is a mock it uses simplistic data structures to lookup and store file data.
-If this was a real API, I would use a real DB with better storage and search capabilities.
+If this was a real API, I would use a DB with better storage and search capabilities.
+Moreover, since the API is a mock, it is saving data about the images but not the images themselves.
+It would be nice to have this fully fleshed out so I could demonstrate security with regards to real APIs (eg. use express validator);

 ## Libraries